-A licensed pharmacy, health care facility or a health care practitioner's office.
-Other: - The program understands that it must store the epinephrine auto-injector device in accordance with all the following: - o In its protective plastic carrying tube in which it was supplied (original container) - In a place that is easily accessed in an emergency - o In a place inaccessible to children - At room temperature between 68° and 77° degrees - Out of direct sunlight - In a clean area - Store separately from child-specific medication - Specify location where devices will be kept: - Stock medication labels must have the following information on the label or in the package insert: - Name of the medication - o Reasons for use - o Directions for use, including route of administration - Dosage instructions - Possible side effects and/or adverse reactions, warnings, or conditions under which it is inadvisable to administer the medication, and expiration date - The program will call 911 immediately and request an ambulance after the designated employee or caregiver administers the epinephrine auto-injector device. - A Log of Medication Administration, OCFS-LDSS-7004 will be completed after the administration of the epinephrine auto-injector device to any day care child. - If an epinephrine auto-injector device is administered to a child experiencing anaphylaxis, the program will report the incident immediately to the parent of the child and OCFS (Regional or Borough office).
-The following information should be reported: - o Name of the epinephrine auto-injector device - Location of the incident - o Date and time epinephrine auto-injector device was administered - o Name, age, and gender of the child (to OCFS only) - Number and dose of the epinephrine auto-injector administered - Name of ambulance service transporting child - Name of the hospital to which child was transported
+- Store separately from child-specific medication - Specify location where devices will be kept: - Stock medication labels must have the following information on the label or in the package insert: - o Name of the medication - o Reasons for use - o Directions for use, including route of administration - o Dosage instructions - Possible side effects and/or adverse reactions, warnings, or conditions under which it is inadvisable to administer the medication, and expiration date - The program will call 911 immediately and request an ambulance after the designated employee or caregiver administers the epinephrine auto-injector device. - A Log of Medication Administration, OCFS-LDSS-7004 will be completed after the administration of the epinephrine auto-injector device to any day care child. - If an epinephrine auto-injector device is administered to a child experiencing anaphylaxis, the program will report the incident immediately to the parent of the child and OCFS (Regional or Borough office).
+The following information should be reported: - o Name of the epinephrine auto-injector device - o Location of the incident - Date and time epinephrine auto-injector device was administered - Name, age, and gender of the child (to OCFS only) - Number and dose of the epinephrine auto-injector administered - Name of ambulance service transporting child - Name of the hospital to which child was transported

 Program Name:

-Facility ID Number: W. A
+Facility ID Number:

 Director or Provider Name (Print):

 Director or Provider Signature:

-Date:
+Date://